roojs/roobuilder/src/OllChat/outline_plan.md

 - Abstract base class for all API calls
 - HTTP method handling (GET/POST)
 - URL endpoint construction
-- Parameter serialization (excluding internal properties)
+- Parameter serialization (excluding internal properties via Json.Serializable)
 - Streaming support with callback mechanism
 - JSON chunk processing from stream (only when format=json)

 **Vala Implementation**:
 - Abstract class with `execute()` and `process()` methods
+- Implement `Json.Serializable` interface
+- Use `serialize_property()` to control which properties are serialized (no need for underscore prefixes)
 - Use `Soup.Message` for HTTP requests
 - Implement streaming with `Soup.MessageBody`
 - **Line-by-line JSON parsing**: Only required when `format: "json"` is set in the request